There are 11 different classes of PRSI, which fall broadly under the following 5 headings:

 certain public servants (Classes B, C, D and H)

-people who pay no PRSI (Class M)
+people with no PRSI contribution liability (Class M)

 certain Public Office Holders (Class K).